 Allocation of external or in-house resources

 Decide whether the business will hire an external reputation management company or only use internal employee resources.
 This decision may be based on budgetary or human resources considerations.

 The scope of offline, online, and social media monitoring

-Decide the extent of your monitoring and social listening.
+Decide the extent of your monitoring and social listening and consider using a social media listening tool or a media monitoring software.
 While a marketing director or reputation manager may wish to monitor what is being said by all possible audiences – including competitors – in all markets, this may not be financially viable or practical in terms of the resources required to analyze and respond to these conversations.
 Prioritize what parameters and audiences matter most.

 Be clear as to how the organization should respond